Akina Nakamori: 1990–1997

 Between 12 and 20 May 1996, Nakamori held her first Dinner Show Tour, 1996 Dinner Show.

 On 7 August 1996, Nakamori released her 33rd single "Moonlight Shadow: Tsuki ni Hoero" written by Toshihiko Takamizawa Tetsuya Komuro.
 It was Nakamori and Komuro's second collaboration since the single "Aibu".
 Komuro finished the composition around May and the recording in June.
 The B-side did not include new songs, instead including a remixed version of the lead track.
 The single debuted at number 14 on the Oricon Weekly Single Charts and charted for 7 weeks.

 On 18 December 1996, Nakamori released the mini album Vamp, her first mini-album since the release of mini-album Wonder in 1988.
 Nakamori was once again the album producer.
 The mini-album consisted of four songs that weren't included in any studio album and appeared only once before in the first press edition of the compilation album Utahime Densetsu: 90s Best.
 Before the album's release, she performed all four songs in her second dinner tour show 1996 Xmas Dinner Show, held between 5 and 26 December.
 The album debuted at number 30 on the Oricon Weekly Album Charts and charted for 5 weeks.

 On 21 February 1997, she released her 34th single "Appetite", written by Seriko Natsuno and U-ki.
 It was released as the lead single to her upcoming studio album.
 For Nakamori, it was one of the most difficult melodies to practice.
 The single debuted at number 46 on the Oricon Weekly Single Charts and charted for 4 weeks.

 On 21 March 1997, Nakamori released her 17th studio album Shaker.
 Nakamori was once again the album producer.
-The album consisted of two previously released singles with new arrangements.
+The album included two previously released singles with new arrangements.
 In the newspaper Asahi Shinbun, Nakamori explained that the album's melody crosses from digital into acoustic sounds and that she had carefully chosen songs that she could sing in her key.
 The album debuted at number 14 on the Oricon Weekly Album Charts and charted for 5 weeks.
 It was her final release under the MCA Victor label.
 In 2002, a re-mastered album with the renewed title Shaker +3 was released under Universal Music.
 This version of the album included three additional tracks, singles with the original arrangement, and one b-side track.
 Between 3 May and 21 June 1997, she held a live tour titled Felicidad, her first tour in almost 9 years.
 The DVD footage was released on 22 September 1997 through Universal Music.
 After the tour, she officially left MCA Victor.